selvaje/spatial-ecology-blog_old/wp-content/plugins/companion-auto-update/readme.txt

 4. Keep track of updates with the update log

 == Changelog ==

+= 3.5.2 (April 1, 2020) =
+* Fix: Not able to see checks in boxes

+= 3.5.1 (March 25, 2020) =
+* Tweak: You seem to like the new dashboard, we've fixed a few issues regarding the responsiveness of the design.
+We've also tweaked the icons to be a bit more transparant.
+* Tweak: We've added the release notes link to Plain text emails
+* Tweak: Fixed a few typos
+* Tweak: Various minor security improvements

+Also: Check out what features we're working on at [our blogpost](https://codeermeneer.nl/blog/companion-auto-update-and-its-future/)

+= 3.5.0 (March 5, 2020) =
+* We've had to (temporarily) disable the theme filter because it was causing issues on some installations.
+We'll try to get it working again in a future update.
+* We should've fixed an issue where on occasion nothing would update
+* Made some improvements to the "Fix it" button for the AUTOMATIC_UPDATER_DISABLED error
+* In version 3.4.6 we've changed to HTML emails rather than plain text, in this version you can opt to change it back to plain text emails
+* Redesigned dashboard: We've changed the dashboard, moved both the settings page and de support page to the dashboard.
+Please let us know if you like this change or not.

 = 3.4.8 (January 2, 2020) =
 * This update brings a few under the hood changes to ensure better updates in the future